lupusmagist/Basic-Flask-with-auth/README.md

-# Basic Flask based Web UI with user auth
+# Basic Flask based Web UI with user authentication

 Using:
 Python 3.6+
 Flask
 Flask-User
-SQLAlchemy
+Flask-SQLAlchemy

 What it is:
 Basic web UI with basic front page and user management.
 Front page will have a login button where people log in.

+Logging in will redirect the user to another area.

+Can be used as a starting template for other projects.

 How to run: